+Buying an NFT is, in essence, buying the belief that you own something.
+With only the blockchain acknowledging your proof of ownership.
 An important factor to note here is that the trading of NFTs is currently an unregulated market.
 This makes them a breeding ground for shady behaviour and underhanded activity.
 Now, there is no possible way to know how this will be integrated into gaming at the moment, but the implications are troubling.
 Especially considering what this industry has done to make money.

 Subs, Not Dubs

 When MMOs entered the industry, they brought the concept of a subscription service with them.
 Let’s take a look at maybe the most popular MMO to date, World of Warcraft, in regards to the early days.
 In the bygone era of 2004, Blizzard released a little project called World of Warcraft, or WoW.
 The game was a smash hit, but had an interesting payment scheme.
 In addition to buying the base game, players were obligated to pay a subscription to play.
 Fast-forwarding to today, subscription models are the go-to for most MMOs, regardless of genre or platform.
 This could be a glimpse of how NFTs might function in the coming days, as something you need to purchase in order to play.